History of Austria: Conciliation

+Portrait of Franz Joseph I by Franz Xaver Winterhalter, 1865.

 However the needs of the other provinces had to be considered before entering into any form of Hungarian dualism which would give Hungary special privileges, and started to fan the flames of Czech nationalism, since Slavic interests were likely to be submerged.
 People started to talk about the events of 1848 again.
 By February 1867 Count Belcredi resigned as Minister President over his concerns about Slavic interests, and was succeeded by foreign minister Ferdinand Beust, who promptly pursued the Hungarian option which had become a reality by the end of the month.